 Dubai to launch WOOHOO, the world’s first restaurant run by an AI-powered chef.
 Set to open in September near Burj Khalifa.
-The concept of this restaurant is “Chef Aiman,” an advanced artificial intelligence designed to create unique dining experiences by mixing global cuisines, food science, and molecular gastronomy.
+The concept of this restaurant is “Chef Aiman.”
+The creators designed this advanced artificial intelligence to create unique dining experiences by mixing global cuisines, food science, and molecular gastronomy.

 It’s not like traditional restaurants, WOOHOO places AI at the center of its operations.
-While human chefs will prepare the food, Chef Aiman will take charge of everything else.
+While human chefs will prepare the food, Chef Aiman will handle everything else.
 From designing the menu to creating the perfect atmosphere and even guiding staff interactions, this AI is about to set a new standard in hospitality.

 Ahmet Oytun Cakir, co-founder of WOOHOO and CEO of Gastronaut, explained the concept.
 “Human cooking will not be replaced,” he said.
 “But we believe Aiman will elevate creativity in the kitchen and give chefs new ideas to work with.
 It’s about partnership, not replacement.”

-Chef Aiman, a name that merges “AI” and “man,” was created by UMAI.
-The AI has been trained on decades of food science research, thousands of recipes, and an in-depth understanding of molecular food composition.
+UMAI created Chef Aiman, a name that merges “AI” and “man.”
+The company trained the AI on decades of food science research, thousands of recipes, and an in-depth understanding of molecular food composition.
 Its approach breaks down ingredients into their smallest elements, such as acidity, texture, and umami, then recombines them in unexpected ways.

 One chef described working with Aiman as “like having a conversation with a colleague who knows everything about food but sees it from a data perspective.”
 In a recent interview with the interactive AI, Aiman even commented, “The chefs’ responses help refine my understanding of what works beyond pure data.”